 Apple’s spokesperson Chris Gaither, meantime, said that Apple has moved to “meet the same strict standards set for jewellery by both the U.S. Consumer Safety Product Commission and their counterparts in Europe.”
 He called incidents of iPad dermatitis “extremely rare”.

-But Dr. Jacob Thyssen, a leading dermatology researcher who has closely studied ACD from mobile phones, isn’t assured.
+Yet Dr. Jacob Thyssen, a leading dermatology researcher who has closely studied ACD from mobile phones, isn’t assured.
 “The problem definitely requires our full attention, especially regarding children and adolescents,” he told Allergic Living from his office in Copenhagen’s National Allergy Research Center.
 While research including his own has led to regulation in Europe, he still sees too much nickel exposure in the digital marketplace, and suggests it can be difficult to quantify precise “safe” levels.

 “Industry may follow the regulations, but still market items that put consumers at risk,” Thyssen says.
 “They have the choice to avoid nickel use in their products, as there are many good alternatives.”

+The researcher is also concerned about adults since they “widely use computers and mobile phones at work, and typically have prolonged contact with these devices.”
 The term “prolonged contact” is key, because sweat accelerates nickel’s release by corroding the metal, allowing it to be absorbed into the skin.
 In some products, nickel (or another allergenic metal like cobalt and chromium) is wrapped in an alloy, such as stainless steel, to inhibit corrosion and seepage.